-B.C. to allow ride hailing services to operate in 2019 - Trail Daily Times
+B.C. to allow Uber-style ride hailing services to operate in late 2019 - Trail Daily Times

 The Insurance Bureau of Canada suggested Monday that if the delay is a result of Insurance Corp. of B.C.’s lack of insurance options for drivers using their personal vehicles for part-time commercial work, private companies should get a chance.

 “Other Canadian insurers provide ride-sharing insurance in other Canadian cities, and could quickly serve the B.C. marketplace,” said Aaron Sutherland, the bureau’s vice-president for the Pacific region.
-“And if ICBC doesn’t have the systems needed to provide the type of per-kilometre insurance Uber and Lyft need to operate, it’s just another example of the corporation’s inability to keep up with the 21st Century.”

 The 2017 NDP campaign platform promised to deliver ride hailing by the end of that year.
-After hiring a consultant and clearing the way for up to 500 more taxi licences across the province, Trevena said B.C. should be in a position to take applications from new services by the end of 2019, but creating new insurance “might take a bit longer.”
+As minister, Trevena first cleared the way for up to 500 more taxi licences across the province.